-In this paper, we consider the celebrated Calogero--Moser system, proven to be maximally superintegrable in~\cite{wojciechowskiSuperintegrabilityCalogeroMoserSystem1983}, to investigate the relationship between the symmetry algebra of a maximally superintegrable system and that of one of its possible MS discretizations \cite{nijhoffTimediscretizedVersionCalogeroMoser1994,ujinoAdditionalConstantsMotion2008}.
+In this paper, we consider the celebrated Calogero--Moser system, proven to be MS in~\cite{wojciechowskiSuperintegrabilityCalogeroMoserSystem1983}, to investigate the relationship between the symmetry algebra of a MS system and that of one of its possible MS discretizations \cite{nijhoffTimediscretizedVersionCalogeroMoser1994,ujinoAdditionalConstantsMotion2008}.
 In particular, we seek to clarify whether the discretization can give rise to \emph{structural deformations} of a polynomial algebra.
-That is, if the symmetry algebra of a maximally superintegrable discretization can be understood as a deformation of the original polynomial symmetry algebra of the MS system, the latter recovered in the continuum limit $h\to0^+$.
+That is, if the symmetry algebra of a MS discretization can be understood as a deformation of the original polynomial symmetry algebra of the MS system, the latter recovered in the continuum limit $h\to0^+$.
 The question is motivated, for instance, by our previous work~\cite{DGLExplicitIsomorphisms2025}, where we showed that a class of discretizations of the harmonic oscillator, depending on a parameter, preserves superintegrability, but only gives rise to parametric deformations in the symmetry algebra, in the sense that the deformation can be reabsorbed into the parameters of the model.
 This result provided us with some interesting insights into the discretization itself, adding, for instance, the idea of preserving not just the integrals of motion, but also the isomorphism class of the symmetry algebra.
 However, this left open the question of whether or not a maximally superintegrable discretization could induce a structural deformation of the symmetry algebra.
-The results of the present paper show that the answer is affirmative: discretization can indeed give rise to structural deformations of the symmetry algebra of a maximally superintegrable system.
+The results of the present paper show that the answer is affirmative: discretization can indeed give rise to structural deformations of the symmetry algebra of an MS system.